cihatsolak/netcore-rabbitmq/README.md

 # NET CORE - RabbitMQ

+![image](https://user-images.githubusercontent.com/54249736/112733714-9ed85500-8f52-11eb-82a1-042de36faf04.png)

 We can respond quickly to requests coming with rabbitmq queuing system.

-![image](https://user-images.githubusercontent.com/54249736/112733714-9ed85500-8f52-11eb-82a1-042de36faf04.png)

-There are four libraries and four web API projects in total within the project.
+There are three libraries and web MVC projects in total within the project.
 It has basic components such as consumer and publisher, queue and exchange.
 We store the incoming request in the queue in order not to keep users waiting for long processes.
-According to the state of the consumer, the processes in the queue are made by taking them in order.
 According to the state of the consumer, the processes in the queue are made by taking them in order.
 We can customize queue systems with the routeKey value.
 In addition, we can determine the workloads of our consumers according to their situations.

 ## Libraries
 ![image](https://user-images.githubusercontent.com/54249736/112733610-1063d380-8f52-11eb-8379-fcc8eefaed85.png)